TauAkiou/n64emu-SDL2GyroInjector/README.md

 To run:
   * Copy ```"<Place you extracted SDL2">\lib\x86\SDL2.dll``` into the emulator's directory (where 1964.exe is located)
   * Copy the plugin (If you did not define 1964_INSTALL_DIRECTORY) to the emulator's plugins directory (1964/plugins)

-## Releases
-Releases are not yet being provided.
-You will have to build the plugin yourself.